albertfrancajosuacosta/An_Error_Approximation_Approach_Based_on_Active_Learning_for_Concept_Drift_Detection/README.md

 # 4artigo

+## Description

-## Repository temporary to share the evolution of results of experiments about concept drift descriptors.
+Repository temporary to share the evolution of results of experiments about concept drift descriptors.

+## Abstract

+xxx

+## References:

-## Contact:
+## Contact

 Albert França Josuá costa